Nestled amid the Blue Ridge and Appalachian Mountains, Lynchburg is a beautiful city with a commendable history.

 You can attend a painting on the walls class, too!

 Explore the Poplar Forest

-The great man never went to any architecture school or got anyone to teach him.
+The great man never went to architecture school or got anyone to teach him.

-Learn about the history at Lynchburg Museum
+Learn about the History at the Lynchburg Museum

 Lynchburg has one of the most exciting histories among all the places in America.

 Do you want to learn more about that history in detail?

 Well, the Lynchburg Museum can help you with that.

 It's one of the best storytellers in Lynchburg and has a nice way of showcasing its presentations and documents.

 Everything around the period ranging from the 1600s to the 2000s can be found here.